browserengineering/book/book/intro.md

 The intention is for you to build your own browser as you work through the early chapters.
-Once it is up and running, there are endless opportunities to improve performance or add features. some of which are suggested as exercises.
+Once it is up and running, there are endless opportunities to improve performance or add features, some of which are suggested as exercises.
 Many of these exercises are features implemented in real browsers, and I encourage you to try them---adding features is one of the best parts of browser development!